dbaranchuk/nns-meets-deep-rl/README.md

 Final hyperparameters can be found in Appendix.
 Not listed ones are set by default in jupyter notebooks in `./notebooks/`

-All tensorboard logs, trained agents and constructed graphs used for final evaluation are [here](https://www.dropbox.com/sh/h0onjsyqrvguila/AACAd4KU8UZ8GzI1yQCenQDia?dl=0)
+All tensorboard logs, trained agents and constructed graphs used for final evaluation are [here](TODO)

-## Contact
-Regarding any questions and problems, do not hesitate to contact [Dmitry Baranchuk](mailto:dmitry.baranchuk@grpahics.cs.msu) or open [issues](https://github.com/dbaranchuk/nns-meets-deep-rl/issues).